gotgenes/dotfiles/README.rst

 2. Symbolically link the files into your ``$HOME`` directory::

-      cd $HOME/shell-configs/
-      ./symlink.sh -f    # overwrites files in $HOME; see comment below
+      bash $HOME/shell-configs/symlink.sh

-    **NOTE**: This will overwrite any existing configuration files in your home directory of the same name.
-You can try running ``symlink.sh`` without the ``-f`` flag first to see what files it might overwrite, then examine the existing files and look for settings which you'd like to merge into the files in the Git repository.
+    **NOTE**: If you have any existing files, the script will not create symbolic links for files that already exist in ``$HOME``.
+To overwrite any existing configuration files in your home directory of the same name.
+I suggest running ``symlink.sh`` without the ``-f`` flag first to see what files it might overwrite, then examining the existing files and looking for settings which you'd like to merge into the files in the ``shell-configs`` repository.

 That's all there is to it!
 At this point, you will have successfully deployed your configurations.